NeuroTechX/ntx_slack_archive/eegdata.md

  >different day is the best. but just removing and putting back the headset can do a part of the job

+11/21/2017 6:14 PM

+ **alexandre.barachant** :

+ >different day is better because you will be in a different cognitive state